-Periodically stop the machine with the test piece held at the maximum elongation and examine for the development of cracking by means of a lens of magnification about \times 7, the test pieces being illuminated at the time of examination by a suitably arranged light source.
-The lens can either be mounted in a window in the chamber wall, or the test pieces can be removed in their clamps from the chamber for a short period.
+Periodically stop the machine with the test piece held at the maximum elongation and examine for the development of cracking by means of a lens of magnification between 5 and 10, the test pieces being illuminated at the time of examination by a suitably arranged light source.
+Either the lens may be mounted in a window in the chamber wall, or the test pieces may be removed in their clamps from the chamber for a short period.
 The test pieces shall not be handled or bumped when carrying out the examination.